 All Achilles Tendon Injuries

-Prior to starting any treatment check with a doctor (Achilles tendon doctors) to be sure that the injury is correctly diagnosed and that the treatment is appropriate:
+Prior to starting any treatment check with a doctor to be sure that the injury is correctly diagnosed and that the treatment is appropriate:

-• Review Injury Prevention to understand the steps that might have prevented the injury and learn how to use the pinch test and other metrics to monitor injury severity.
-Incorporate these concepts into your recovery and post recovery habits to speed your recovery and prevent a re-occurrence of the injury.
-Preventing Injuries.
+• Review Injury Types, Causes and Prevention to be sure you understand which type of Achilles tendon injury you have, the probable cause(s), and the steps that might have prevented the injury.
+Incorporate these concepts into your treatment and post recovery habits to speed your recovery and prevent a re-occurrence of the injury.

 • Review footwear.
-It is almost always beneficial to immediately replace the sport shoes you were wearing when you became injured.
+It is almost always beneficial to immediately replace the sport shoes or shoes you were wearing when you became injured.
 The same may be true for some of your other sports shoes and shoes as well.
-For a grade 1 injury try new sports shoes and temporarily adding a 1/4″ – 5/8″ (7-15 mm) heal lift to sports shoes and shoes.
+For a grade 1 injury try new sports shoes and temporarily adding a heal lift to sports shoes and shoes.
 For a grade 2 injury consider an orthotic.
-For an understanding of injury grades see injuries, for an understanding of footwear review footwear.
+For an understanding of injury grades see types of injury, for an understanding of sports shoes and shoes see footwear.